Where the vegan supply chain runs low

 British territory, no permanent population; expedition wildlife access only

 Restricted AccessSouth Georgia has no permanent civilian population.
 The handful of British Antarctic Survey staff rotate through the research station at King Edward Point, and the only access for visitors is by licensed expedition vessel from the Falkland Islands or South America.
 UK sovereign territory status applies, but there is no food infrastructure of any kind.
 Wildlife tourism operators manage catering entirely aboard ship.
 Vegan travel here is not a meaningful category.
-Included for catalogue completeness as the final entry bringing VTG to 270 destinations.
+Included for catalogue completeness.

 Explore Other Levels